With great rewards come great responsibility. We'll show you:

 Avoid accruing interest

-A recent study from the U.S. Government Accountability Office found that students carry an average of $171 in monthly credit card charges, and only 72 percent pay off their cards each month.
-If the average interest rate for student credit cards is around 13 percent, let’s look at how much that’s costing the students who carry credit card balances.
+A recent study found that over a third of current U.S. students are already struggling with substantial credit card debt.
+If the average interest rate for student credit cards is around 13 percent, let's look at how much that's costing the students who carry credit card balances.

 Rose gets a credit card over the holidays during her sophomore year.
 She learns that her limit will be $2,000 and her interest rate will be 13.14 percent.
 She figures out that if you take your annual interest rate and divide by 12, you get the amount of interest you're charged per month.
 After a few months with her credit card, she finds herself with more debt than she thought, so she decides to look at her statements :